Neats29/rustyOS/README.md

 ###Bootloader:
 This is a piece of code that runs before the operating system is run.
 "The bootloader’s job is to take our kernel, put it into memory, and then transition control to it."

+### Multiboot:
+Multiboot is the specification for writing bootloaders, I think of it as the W3C of operating systems.